microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-copy.md

 | childrenOnly    | Boolean                                        | Optional.
 Default is false.
 If set to true, the children of the **driveItem** are copied but not the **driveItem** itself.
 Valid ONLY on folder items. |

->[!Note]
->
+>[!NOTE]
 >The `parentReference` parameter should include the `driveId` and `id` parameters for the target folder.
 >
->In a single request `childrenOnly` option copies 150 children items, and for the grandchildren items the SharePoint limit applies.
-For more information on [SharePoint limitation](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits#moving-and-copying-across-sites)
+>In a single request, the `childrenOnly` option copies 150 children items, and for the grandchildren items the SharePoint limit applies.
+For more information, see [SharePoint limitation](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits#moving-and-copying-across-sites)

 ## Response